floatdrop/gulp-bem-specs/README.md

 > `{bem}` is placeholder for _BEM identifier_.

-Those files should contain JavaScript code that returns _dependency object_ or place _dependency object properties_ in `module.exports` (if CommonJS notation is used).
+Those files should contain JavaScript code that exports _dependency object_ (CommonJS style is used).

 _Dependency object_ can have next properties: